6.4 Aerial-Ground Fusion

 Repeat at every fusion point before landing

-Visit each planned fusion point location in sequence and capture the full takeoff/landing image sequence at each one.
-Keep the images from each fusion point in separate folders.
-Do not mix images from different fusion point locations into a single folder.
+Visit each planned fusion point location in sequence and capture the full takeoff/landing image sequence at each one, budgeting roughly 90 to 120 photos per point.
+Preserve the DJI-generated folder structure on the SD card; do not mix images from different fusion point locations into a single flight folder.

 Folder Organization Before Processing